 As we know, applying artificial intelligence in the HR sector has multiple advantages for both the recruiter and the candidate.
 Filling out an application form with artificial intelligence is one of these.
 It has to do with the phase that we usually call “application”, which is the step of the selection process in which the candidate has already learned of the job announcement, assumed interested and decided to send in their CV.

-In addition to their resume, they may be asked for a cover letter, or the inclusion of a creative portfolio for certain roles or sectors.
+In addition to their resume, they may be asked for a cover letter or the inclusion of a creative portfolio for specific roles or sectors.
 Additionally, and this can happen especially when applying through the company’s “Work with us” page, the candidate may still have to fill out an online application form, re-entering the information that’s already present in their CV (for example personal information, education, work experience, skills).

-However, artificial intelligence can be used to fill out an application form and it is configured as a solution that can provide recruiters with the tools to improve upon and make the application process more rewarding.
+However, artificial intelligence can be used to fill out an application form, and it is configured as a solution that can provide recruiters with the tools to improve upon and make the application process more rewarding.

 There are many advantages to automatically completing the application form: